 PS – I still buy Rolled Oats too as they are good for making Overnight Oats, Oatmeal Cookies, and other things… So I have both kinds of oats in the cupboard usually.

 There used to be quite a few items you could find at Trader Joe’s that cost 99 cents.
 There aren’t many now.
-There are a few pasta items that still cost 99 cents, though some that used to cost 99 cents went up to $1.29-49 like farfalle/bowties.
+There are a few pasta items that still cost 99 cents though many went up to $1.29-1.49 like farfalle/bowties.

-One thing I love about orzo is how fast it cooks.
-Its says, “Boil 5 minutes” ?!
+Orzo is a rice shaped pasta frequently used in Greek and other cuisines.
+I find orzo just so handy.
+So here’s my Ode To Orzo.
+First thing I love about orzo is how fast it cooks.
+“Boil5 minutes” ?!
 Yup.
-Five minutes.
 It probably will take you longer to boil the water.
+It is so small it just takes 5 minutes to cook.

-Many meals when I realize I don’t have enough stuff for a meal, I will find myself reaching for my package of Orzo.
+Many meals when I realize I don’t have enough stuff for a meal, I will find myself reaching for the Orzo.
 Because it’s ready in no time at all and yes it is a pasta, and I love any pasta.
+All I need to do is dump a cup of orzo into boiling salted water (or stock).

-All I need to do is dump a cup of orzo into boiling salted water.
-After five minutes just drain it, add it to a bowl and throw in a nice hunk of butter – or olive oil (or mix of the two).
+After five minutes just drain it, add it to a bowl and throw in a nice hunk of butter or olive oil (or mix of the two).
 Grind on some black pepper.
 Taste if and see if it still needs a sprinkle of more salt.
 BOOM; your buttered orzo side dish is ready.
 Optional; Grate on some cheese.
 Parmesan, Pecorina, Grana Padano or cheddar or goat for that matter.

 You can equally expand on buttered orzo with adding a vegetable to that.
 Perhaps diced fresh zucchini which is a lovely combination especially with some feta cheese for a Greek dish.
 The cubed up zucchini can cook in the water along with the orzo and be ready when the orzo is, in about 5 minutes.
 Or even easier vegetables?
 Use a frozen vegetable.
 Maybe French Green Beans?
 Or frozen peas?
 The green beans can go in with the orzo (about 5 minutes).
 Add the peas about the last minute or two before the orzo is cooked as those are ready very fast.